Support for Communities Affected by COVID-19

 For the latest updates on our efforts in China, follow our 为明天 WeChat by scanning the QR code below.

-CapitaLand Hope Foundation in India has donated INR 5.7 million (S$108,000) to support local communities affected by COVID-19.
-Since 4 April 2020, 100,000 surgical masks were dispatched to a relief hospital set up by Gadag Institute of Medical Sciences through the Ministry of Health in the state of Karnataka.
+Since 4 April 2020, 100,000 surgical masks has also been dispatched to a relief hospital set up by Gadag Institute of Medical Sciences through the Ministry of Health in the state of Karnataka.

-Another 9,000 N95 masks and 1,000 personal protective equipment were delivered to Tamil Nadu Medical Services Corporation through the Tamil Nadu Industrial Development Corporation in Chennai.
-Donations were also made to the Maharashtra Chief Minister’s Relief Fund to provide financial assistance to daily-wage workers affected by COVID-19 in the state.
+9,000 N95 masks and 1,000 personal protective equipment have been delivered to Tamil Nadu Medical Services Corporation through the Tamil Nadu Industrial Development Corporation in Chennai.

 Face masks, hand sanitisers and thermal scanners were provided to the Government Hospital K R Puram and the police department in the Whitefield neighbourhood where our International Tech Park Bangalore is situated.
 In addition, 500 COVID-19 tests will also be sponsored for the policemen in the Whitefield area.